Klaw (character): Fictional character biography

 Klaw is enlisted by the Wizard to capture Carnage, so that he can be added to the latest version of the Frightful Four, alongside Karl Malus.
-The Wizard's attempts to control the symbiote (which is in control of Kasady's lobotomised body) fail, so he decides to bond it to Malus, and subdue his mind.
+The Wizard's attempts to control the symbiote fail, so he decides to bond it to Malus, and subdue his mind.
 Klaw subdues Malus, and the operation is a success, creating "Superior Carnage".
 The "Frightful Foundation" then attack New York city hall, as part of Wizard's plan to get his clone son's attention.
 During a battle with Superior Spider-Man, Wizard loses control of Superior Carnage, who stabs Klaw with a vibranium spear, causing him to detonate.
-The sonic explosion tears the symbiote away from Malus, and onto Wizard, but it then abandons him for Kasady.
-As Carnage attempts to kill Wizard, Klaw, whose consciousness had been projected onto the "sound wall" of the universe by the explosion, focuses the last of his strength into creating a bolt of lightning that brings down Carnage, separating the symbiote from its host.
-Klaw reflects that that could be his final act, as his essence spreads further into the sound wall, and will soon be too thin for him to retain his consciousness.
+Klaw's consciousness is projected onto the "sound wall" of the universe, spreading him too thin to retain his form.

 During the Avengers: Standoff! storyline, Klaw appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.